leangjia/WificoinDice/README.md

-BitcoinDice is a popular Bitcoin Dice game, BitcoinDice is free to use and distribute.<br>
+wificoinDice is a popular wificoin Dice game, wificoinDice is free to use and distribute.<br>
 <br>
 == Pre-Requisites ==<br>
 Linux<br>